 WHEN LEAVING :

-- Brazil: the same formalities have to be done in REVERSE order.
+- Brazil: the same formalities have to be done in the same order you cleared in.

 - For another sailing destination in Brazil, you only have to clear out at The Navy, telling your next port of call.